colour.continuous.MultiSignals#

 [ 900.
 110.]

-Fill NaNs in independent domain variable \(x\) and corresponding range variable \(y\) using given method.
+Fill NaNs in independent domain variable \(x\) and corresponding range variable \(y\) using the specified method.

 Parameters: